Customer: Rio Tinto

-Rio Tinto’s Chith Export Facility is a large, complex and remotely located project that revolutionised the design and construction approach for large-scale marine infrastructure.
+Rio Tinto’s Chith Export Facility is a large, complex and remotely located project that was delivered by McConnell Dowell and has revolutionised the design and construction of large-scale marine infrastructure.

 Innovatively designed by Jacobs and constructed in 10 months by McConnell Dowell, modularisation was at the heart of the solution and the project team took it to new levels in scale and breadth.

 The 350 m wharf structure was split into seven, first-of-a-kind ‘jacket’ modules (the substructure) and six topside modules.
 Weighing approximately 680 tonnes each and standing 30m high, the jacket modules with integrated dolphins (Jacketed Wharf with integral Dolphins (JWD)) reduced the number of permanent wharf piles required from 100 to just 28, minimising environmental impact to marine life – a core focus for the Chith Export Facility team.